 3. Practice paying more attention to your body.
 Anger and reactivity will be more likely when the state of the body is less than optimal.
 But if we’re aware that the body is hungry, sick or tired, then the brain won’t misinterpret the internal data as anger.

 4. Take care of your body.
 When the body is in a low-energy or unhealthy state, the brain is less able to regulate behavioral responses.
 So if we’re not taking care of the body’s needs for rest, exercise and a healthy diet, for example, we are much less able to control our impulses and emotional reactivity (which require cognitive controls in the prefrontal cortex).

 6. Relax the body and deepen the breath.
-Sometimes #5 isn’t available in a moment of intense anger.
+Sometimes #4 isn’t available to us in a moment of intense anger.
 As I tell my clients, when all else fails, deepen the breath and try to relax the tension in the body.
-Both are signals to the limbic brain that you are not in a threatening situation.
+Both of these are signals to the limbic brain that you are not in a threatening situation.
 This can be just enough to calm the anger so you can get better control of your response.

 If you’re interested in learning some specific techniques or in getting some support in understanding and relieving anger, shoot me a message for a free initial consult.

 Great article.
 Really helps with ways to be more resilient.